Teenage Hair Loss: Causes & Treatments

 Why is My Hair Falling Out as a Teenager?

-The teenage years are a time of growth, change, discovery, and, unfortunately, hair loss for some.
-If you're wondering where all your hair went, you're not alone.
-Let's look at why this might be happening and look at potential solutions.
+If you're a teen wondering where all your hair went, you're not alone.
+Let's look at why this might be happening:

 Genetics

 Thanks, but no thanks, Mom and Dad.
-According to the American Hair Loss Association, male pattern baldness can kick in as early as your teens.
-The bad news is genetic hair loss due to male pattern baldness is undefeated.
-Once it starts, it will only progress.
+According to the American Hair Loss Association, male or female pattern baldness can kick in as early as your teens.
+This type of genetic hair loss keeps going, getting a bit worse over time.

 Treatment